 This homemade ice cream recipe is an easy and quick version of delicious ice cream made with only 3 ingredients.
 No cook, no churn and no ice cream maker required.
 This ice cream recipe yields a creamy, smooth and soft homemade ice cream without any ice crystals.

-This is an easy recipe for a creamy, smooth homemade Chocolate Ice Cream.
-The recipe does not need any ice cream maker.
+This is an easy and simple recipe for a creamy, smooth homemade Chocolate Ice Cream that is made with cocoa powder, milk, brown sugar, sweetened condensed milk and whipping cream .
+The recipe also does not need any ice cream maker.

 Fresh fruit and a creamy vanilla custard sauce combine forces in this simple Fruit Custard recipe.
 Fruit custard is a popular Indian dessert.